Iacaruso-lab/Eye_tracking_camera/README.md

 ## Some notes

-- The mass of the frame with the SIL conenctors is approximately 0.09g.
+- The mass of the frame with the SIL conenctors is approximately 90 mg.
 - Resistor values were calculated baser on Vcc = 4V but we ended up suplying it at 3.3V (Nominal voltage for the camera).

 ![Eye tracking camera](https://github.com/user-attachments/assets/1eb9cfd6-ad58-4493-b880-12d4a0ee1269)